Skip to content

 We do not accept mailed documents.

-If you have received vaccines in the state of Washington, the Washington State Immunization Information System (WAIIS) may contain your immunization records.
-As an optional step, students may authorize UW to query WAIIS for these records by updating their Consent for Immunization Record Query.
-If your required immunizations are not found after the Immunity Verification Program queries WAIIS, you must locate and turn in your records yourself.
-The IVP does not recheck WAIIS records after the first time students have submitted their consent.
+If your required immunizations are not found when the Immunity Verification Program queries WAIIS, you must locate and turn in your records yourself.
 If you have received another immunization recently and would like the IVP to review your WAIIS record again, please email us at immunity@uw.edu to ask for a recheck; please include your student ID number or NetID.

 Your screen will show you this after you’ve confirmed your choice:

 The IVP will generally process students’ WAIIS immunizations within two business days of receiving notification of consent.
+If you would like the IVP to review your WAIIS record sooner, you should forward the confirmation email you receive from the Registrar’s office after you give WAIIS consent to immunity@uw.edu.

 You do not need to pay for MP Pro or expedited service.